Le Bar-sur-Loup

-Originally known simply as Le Bar, the commune was renamed Le Bar-sur-Loup by a decree dated 27 March 1961 published in the Journal Officiel on 1 April, with effect from 2 April 1961.
+Originally known simply as Le Bar, the commune was renamed Le Bar-sur-Loup by a decree dated 27 March 1961 published in the Journal officiel on 1 April, with effect from 2 April 1961.

-Its inhabitants are known as aubarnais - aubarnenc in Occitan - or simply barois.

 Geography

 The commune gets its name from the Loup, a coastal river that runs through it.
 The Loup flows into the Mediterranean near Villeneuve-Loubet.

 History

 The first record of the commune was recorded in 1078, in the book Albarnum or Poncii Albarni.
 In 1235, the village was renamed to Catrum de Albarno, and throughout the 16th century, it was renamed to Lou Barn, Le Barn, and finally Le Bar-sur-Loup.